dcleblanc/SafeInt/helpfile.md

     SafeInt<int> x = fcn();

 Further operations on variable x will be checked.

+### Variable length structure allocation
-As an additional example, consider the case where we have a variable length structure, and a user-supplied count of objects, and then wish to calculate the space needed.
+Consider the case where we have a variable length structure, and a user-supplied count of objects, and then wish to calculate the space needed.
 We might have code like the following:

     struct foo
     {